Tilting objects in singularity categories of toric Gorenstein varieties: Introduction

 \section{Introduction}

-For a Noetherian graded Gorenstein algebra $S$ with singularities, its singularity category $D^{gr}_{sg}(S): = D^{b}(\mathrm{grmod}\, S)/Perf(S)$ is a triangulated category, which reflects many properties of the singularities of $S$.
+For a Noetherian graded Gorenstein algebra $S$ with singularities, its singularity category $D^{gr}_{sg}(S): = D^{b}(\mathrm{grmod}\, S)/\mathrm{Perf}(S)$ is a triangulated category, which reflects many properties of the singularities of $S$.
 For example, Buchweitz shows in \cite{RB} that $D^{gr}_{sg}(S)$ is triangle equivalent to the stable category $\mathrm{\underline{CM}}^{\mathbb{Z}}(S)$, which is the quotient category of the category of graded maximal Cohen-Macaulay modules over $S$ by the full subcategory of graded projective modules.

-In a series of papers \cite{DR, DR1, DR2}, Orlov shows that the graded singularity categories are determined by the local properties of the singularities, and have a deep relationship with the Homological Mirror Symmetry conjecture, where the category of graded D-branes of type B with a homogeneous superpotential is equivalent to the singularity category $D^{gr}_{sg}(A)$ for some graded commutative algebra $A$.
+In a series of papers \cite{DR, DR1, DR2}, Orlov shows that the graded singularity categories are determined by the local properties of the singularities, and have a deep relationship with the Homological Mirror Symmetry conjecture, where the category of graded D-branes of type B with a homogeneous superpotential is equivalent to the singularity category $D^{gr}_{sg}(S)$ for some graded commutative algebra $S$.
 If $S$ is a Gorenstein isolated singularity and we forget the gradings of the $S$-modules, then $D_{sg}(S)\cong\mathrm{\underline{CM}}(S)$ is a Calabi-Yau triangulated category, which has fruitful homological properties and applications, and has been extensively studied in recent years.

-For an algebraic triangulated category, the existence of a tilting object is very important since it replaces the abstract triangulated category by the concrete perfect category of modules over some algebra; see, for example, \cite{BIY,HHK} and references therein for more details and applications.
-For the case of singularities categories, finding the tilting objects is also an interesting topic, which turns out to have deep relationships with representation theory and algebraic geometry.
+The purpose of this paper is to construct a tilting object in the singularity category of some isolated Gorenstein singularities.
+For an algebraic triangulated category, the existence of a tilting object is very important, since it replaces the abstract triangulated category by the concrete perfect category of modules over some algebra; see, for example, \cite{BIY,HHK} and references therein.

-Recall that every affine toric Gorenstein variety is in the form $\mathrm{Spec}(\mathrm{Sym}(W)^{G})$, where $W$ is a generic unimodular representation of an abelian reductive group $G$, and $G$ is the product of a torus and a finite abelian group ({\it c.f.} \cite{SV1}).
+Recall that every affine toric Gorenstein variety is in the form $\mathrm{Spec}\big(\mathrm{Sym}(W)^{G}\big)$, where $W$ is a generic unimodular representation of an abelian reductive group $G$, which is the product of a torus and a finite abelian group (c.f. \cite[\S10.6.1]{SV1}).
 When $G$ is a finite group, Iyama and Takahashi show in \cite{IT} that the corresponding singularity category has a tilting object.
 Later in \cite{MU}, Mori and Ueyama generalize the above result to Noetherian Koszul Artin-Schelter (AS-) regular algebras.

 However, for the case that $G$ contains a torus, the singularity categories are considered very rarely in the literature.
 The difficulty lies in two folds.
 On the one hand, there may be infinitely many non-isomorphic irreducible maximal Cohen-Macaulay modules over $\mathrm{Sym}(W)^{G}$, and we therefore cannot apply the McKay-type correspondence, such as in \cite{IT}, to construct the corresponding quiver and hence the tilting object.
 On the other hand, the non-commutative crepant resolution of the quotient singularity is not a Koszul algebra in general, and thus the method of \cite{MU} cannot be used to this case directly, either.
 Nevertheless, we prove in this paper the following.